 Since the 1970s, forests on steep hillsides and areas of wetlands have been converted to agriculture, removing natural areas for storing runoff water and soil from the land.
 Now, as rain falls over farms, soils are washed down into the river, which reduces the productivity of farmland and sends sediment into the rivers.
 This increased sedimentation can choke water treatment and distribution facilities causing complete service disruptions for days or weeks at a time.
 Today, 60 percent of Nairobi’s residents do not have access to a reliable water supply.

-The Nairobi Water Fund builds on the Conservancy’s experience addressing similar issues in Latin America, where more than 30 water funds are either underway or in development.
-This fund is now the first of its kind in Africa, and will serve as a model as leaders across the continent look for innovative ways to solve ever-increasing water challenges.
+The Water Funds builds on TNC's experience addressing similar issues in Latin America, where more than 30 water funds are either underway or in development.
+The UTNWF was the first of its kind in Africa, and now serves as a model as leaders across the continent looking for innovative ways to solve ever-increasing water challenges.
 With its new independent status, the UTNWF will also showcase how to scale-up water funds across the globe to their maturity and thus provide solutions to build resilient watersheds.

-Together with our Water Fund partners, we are providing nearly 15,000 farmers (like Jane Kabugi) with the training, resources and equipment they need to help keep the river healthy, conserve water and reap the benefits of higher crop yields and more stable farms.
+Together with our Water Fund partners, we have provided more than 44,000 farmers with the training, resources, and equipment they need to help keep the river healthy, conserve water, and reap the benefits of higher crop yields and more stable farms.

 THE NEXT CHAPTER